David Rouzer: Tenure

 Rouzer was sworn into office on January 3, 2015, for the 114th Congress.
 As of May 2019, he had sponsored 24 pieces of legislation during his tenure, of which 2 became public law.
 He also coauthored (with U.S. Senator Thom Tillis) a provision to the John D. Dingell Jr. Conservation, Management, and Recreation Act that gave authority to the United States Secretary of the Interior to designate a World War II Heritage city each year.
 The provision went into effect when the legislation was signed into law by President Donald Trump in 2019.
 Wilmington was expected to be among the first designated Heritage Cities.

-In 2015, Rouzer cosponsored an amendment to amend the US constitution to ban same-sex marriage.

 In December 2020, Rouzer was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.